pyronaur/markdown-blog/README.md

 1. Posts are stored in a folder on your computer.
 2. Posts are written in `md` or `mdx` files.
 3. Drafts and published posts are stored in separate folders.
-4. Posts can be categorized using directories.
+4. Posts can be categorized using sub-directories.

 ## Folder Structure
 You can keep your posts anywhere on your computer and configure the posts and drafts directories separately.